rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 12             If "current" module is `Duplicate`:
 13               Mark it as `Ready`.
 14             For all its dependencies of "current" module:
-15               Repeat logic between line 11-21 on each dependency 16             If "current" module has no dependencies, and it's `Resolving`:
+15               Run fast import:
+16                 If it is already `Ready`:
+17                   Do nothing
+18                 If it is `Duplicate`:
-17               Mark it as `Ready`.
+19                   Mark it as `Ready`
-18             If "current" module has no dependencies (and it's not `Resolving`):
+20                 If it has no dependencies, and it's `Resolving`:
-19               Do nothing
-20             If all the dependencies of "current" module are `Ready`:
 21                   Mark it as `Ready`
+22                 If it has no dependencies, and it's not `Resolving`:
+23                   Do nothing
+24                 If all the dependencies of "current" module are `Ready`:
+25                   Mark it as `Ready`
 ```

 When js runtime initialize, all the static import modules need to be resolved, i.e. their status are `Ready`.
 Then the js runtime can finally start to evaluate/execute the module.
 While all dynamic import modules can be delayed until actual evaluation/execution.